KaranChandekar/classic-cars/README.md

 # Classic Cars
 Classic Cars is a website about some cars.
-It's a responsive website compatible for all screen sizes, created with html, css and javascript.
+It's a responsive website compatible for all screen sizes, created with HTML, CSS and JavaScript.

 ## Languages
 - HTML